-Wondering what are the best cities in Germany to live?
+Wondering what are the best cities in Germany to live in?

-Here are the 5 best places to live in Germany:
+Here are the 5 best places to live in in Germany:

 Truth be told, there is no universal consensus on the best place to live in Germany.
 The choice is pretty much an individual one, for instance, there are different factors that certainly weigh more heavily for one expat and less for an international student.

 to help you make a decision that matches your personal needs and expectations.